joaopulsz/portfolio-website/readme.md

 * The contact session includes a contact form and links to my LinkedIn and GiHub profiles.

-* Footer at the bottom of the page with
+* Footer at the bottom of the page.